Frequently Asked Questions

 All types of outside scholarships will reduce your student responsibility from work dollar-for-dollar.
 This amount is typically $5,000/year.
 If your outside scholarships exceed your student responsibility from work, your university scholarship will be reduced.
 If you have been awarded multiple outside scholarships, you may defer one or more of your non-renewable awards to a different year to maximize the use of your outside awards.
 You will need to contact your donor directly to make this request.

-Part-time employment during the academic year is indicated on your award letter as either academic year earnings or federal work study.
+Part-time employment during the academic year is indicated on your financial aid notification as either academic year earnings or federal work study.
 While both are earnings from work, the two differ in terms of awarding.
 Federal work study is awarded based on need as federal funds are used to pay your wages, unlike a regular job where your wages are paid by your employer.
 The amount of federal work study funds you may earn will be determined by the financial aid office.

 The Financial Aid Office does not make job assignments.
 You can apply for jobs through Stanford's Cardinal Careers system or seek employment off-campus.
 Once you obtain employment, you will be responsible for allocating your earnings at your discretion.
 If FWS is not included in your financial aid award, you may send a request to email@example.com to have your eligibility reviewed.